 From Monday 20th July the following measures will be introduced:

 NHS Test and Trace Programme

 The Department for Health and Social Care issued guidance on 03 July regarding business support with the NHS Test and Trace Programme.
-As a business providing onsite facilities to members of the public we are required to collect contact details of individuals or one member of a household/support bubble group entering and leaving any building located within any of the bereavement sites operated across the BCP conurbation, or of those who come interact with members of the bereavement team.
+As a business providing onsite facilities to members of the public we are required to collect contact details of individuals or one member of a household/support bubble group entering and leaving any building located within any of the bereavement sites operated across the BCP conurbation, or of those who come to interact with members of the bereavement team.
 Any person or group visiting the Book of Remembrance, attending witness scatters or interments, or simply visit the site to make any enquiry will be asked to complete a Contact and Details Form.
 This form will be kept in accordance with Data Protection Regulations for up to 21 days, after which the information will be securely destroyed.
 We are still awaiting guidance from our associate bodies regarding how the Test and Trace Programme will apply to funerals.
-For the time-being we will assume that the Applicant for Cremation or Burial will be the lead contact for funeral bookings made, and the funeral director will be the lead contact in terms of funeral staff who attend the site during the funeral.
+For the time being we will assume that the Applicant for Cremation or Burial will be the lead contact for funeral bookings made, and the funeral director will be the lead contact in terms of funeral staff who attend the site during the funeral.
 The information stored will only be shared with NHS Contact Tracers when asked for.